damiancipolat/Node-api-testing/README.md

 1) Test the **GET /user** endppint and run some query and analyze reponse.
 2) Test the **POST /user** endpoint to create some mock responses and analyze responses.
-3) Test the **DELETE /user** endpont in this case we mix the creation (POST) and delete the resource and analyze response.
+3) Test the **DELETE /user** endpoint in this case we mix the creation (POST) and delete the resource and analyze response.
+4) Test the **PUT/user** endpoint in this case we mix the creation (POST) and update the resource and analyze response.